 or Root Folder

 !
-These files are what the CALs are linked to.
+These files are what the Named Document CALs are linked to.

-While planning the move of the QlikView environment, make sure that the Source Document Folders
+While planning the move of the QlikView environment and wanting to retain CAL assignments, make sure that the User Document Folders

 If all User Documents (AccessPoint) files are currently stored in c:\ProgramData\Qliktech\UserDocuments